Bulldog58/Hospital-Resource-Management-system/README.md

 _**🏥 Hospital Resource & Patient Management System (HRMS)**_

 This project implements a backend API for a smart hospital resource management and patient assignment system.
 The core feature is a Recommendation Engine that intelligently suggests the best hospital for a patient based on their health issue, required specialty, and real-time hospital capacity.

 _🌟 Key Features_

+*Hospital Registry: Manage hospital data, including location, total capacity, and medical specialties.

+*Patient Tracking: Register patients and track their status from "Pending" to "Admitted" or "Discharged."

+*Real-time Occupancy: Automated calculation of hospital load based on active patient records.

+*Smart Recommendation Engine: Recommends the top 3 available hospitals based on:

+*Matching the patient's health issue to a hospital's specialty.

+*Verifying the hospital has at least one bed available.

+*Sorting by the most available space.

-RESTful API: Built using Django and Django Rest Framework (DRF).
+*RESTful API: Built using Django and Django Rest Framework (DRF).

-Intelligent Routing: Core recommendation logic ranks hospitals based on specialty match (priority) and capacity utilization (tie-breaker/secondary factor).
+*Intelligent Routing: Core recommendation logic ranks hospitals based on specialty match (priority) and capacity utilization (tie-breaker/secondary factor).

-Real-time Metrics: Hospitals display dynamic current_occupancy and the central Dashboard provides aggregated, real-time metrics.

-Configurable Data: Patient issues are mapped to standard specialties via the IssueSpecialtyMap model, allowing easy data management via the Django Admin.
+*Configurable Data: Patient issues are mapped to standard specialties via the IssueSpecialtyMap model, allowing easy data management via the Django Admin.

+**_📋 API Endpoints_**

+Endpoint

+Method

+Description

+/api/hospitals/

+GET

+List all hospitals and occupancy

+/api/patients/

+POST

+Register a new patient

+/api/patients/{id}/assign/

+PATCH

+Admit a patient to a hospital

+/api/recommend/

+GET

+Query params: ?issue=cardiology

 _🚀 Setup and Installation_
 These instructions assume you have Python 3.x and pip installed.